Skip to content

 Check space usage and ratios

-This shows and sorts by compression ratio
+This sorts by compression ratio

 zfs list -ospace,logicalused,compression,compressratio -rS compressratio